tidyverse/tidyverse.org/content/blog/tidypredict-1-0-0/index.md

 )
 ```

-With this new update, we have taken advantage of the `.default` argument whenever possible, hopefully leading to faster predictions as we don't need to calculate redundant conditionals.
+With this new update, we have taken advantage of the `.default` argument whenever possible, which should lead to faster predictions, as we no longer need to calculate redundant conditionals.

 <div class="highlight">